-7.5 Additional Records, Safe Working Procedures, Risk Assessments and Emergency Procedures which are updated on a reactive basis linked to relevant operating issues.
+7.5 Additional Records, Safe Working Procedures, Risk Assessments and Emergency Procedures

+In addition to the statements and procedures detailed with this EMP the site may also implement and retain additional safe working procedures, risk assessments and emergency plans within their Environmental (Green Files) and Health and Safety files which are updated on a reactive basis linked to relevant operating issues.
 These procedures will be made available for confidential viewing to regulators upon request and form an important and relevant part of the sites operational procedures and practices in addition to this EMP.